 Honoring this success, the FEL Prize 2006 has been awarded to E. L. Saldin and J. Roßbach: "..and so it became time to seriously consider the void in the spectrum that from the beginning all knew was there but that few people dared to dream about openly because the specifications for the electron beam seemed just outrageous.
 The FEL team at DESY nonetheless took up this challenge some ten years ago and set out to build an FEL that would produce 6 nm radiation.
 The impressive progress made, as was recently clearly demonstrated by FLASH, the 'demo' for the big X-FEL laser under development in Hamburg, that pushed the short wavelength limit for lasing down to only 13 nm(!), proves beyond doubt the great potential of FELs for the x-ray regime."

 In 2012, the construction of a second beamline, FLASH2 has started.
-The long trains of electron bunches of FLASH are split in two such that one part serves the old FLASH1 beamline, the other part the new FLASH2 beamline.
-This allows almost to double the time for experiments.
+The long trains of electron bunches of FLASH are split in two - such that one part serves the old FLASH1 beamline, the other part the new FLASH2 beamline.
+This allows to almost double the time for scientific experiments.

 The FLASH project emerged from the TESLA Test Facility (TTF) at DESY.

 FLASH is also a pilot facility for the European XFEL project and a test bed for further research and development for linear collider related superconducting accelerator technologies.